 UNIVERSITY OF WISCONSIN River Falls

 A student may find it necessary to withdraw from all classes during a semester.
-The student may be eligible to receive a refund of tuition and course fees depending upon the timing of withdrawal.
+The student may be eligible to receive a refund of tuition and course fees depending upon

 If circumstances cause a student to withdraw from all classes, they are encouraged to contact their academic advisor so their decision will be based on a clear understanding of the consequences of withdrawing from all classes.